 Green sauce(mint sauce, chimichurri, garlic with rosemary) should be complemented with a bright, fruity wine with soft tannins, such as Malbec.
 If you can clearly smell onion or garlic in a dish, it is best to choose medium-bodied wines with high acidity, which will mask the aromas.

-Medium-bodied red wines with good acidity that will harmonize with the acidity of the tomatoes are suitable.
+For tomato sauces Medium-bodied red wines with good acidity that will harmonize with the acidity of the tomatoes are suitable.
 Merlot or Cabernet Franc would look appropriate.

 White sauces(yogurt, from blue cheese, bechamel, pepper) suggest a large number of combinations.
 You can serve rose wine with the yoghurt sauce.
 Wines with hints of spice on the palate, such as Cabernet Sauvignon or Shiraz, go well with pepper sauce.